oroinc/documentation/backend/entities/entity-activities.rst

 Enable Activity Association Using Migrations
 --------------------------------------------

 Usually, an administrator provides a predefined set of associations between the activity entity and other entities.
-You can also create this association type using migrations, if necessary.
+You can also create this association type using :ref:`migrations <backend-entities-migrations>`, if necessary.

 The following example illustrates how to do it: